Process data from a barcode scanner

 Fig.5.
 Barcode scanner data logger.
 The configuration window of the parser.

-The configuration process will very simple if you've examined
+The configuration process will be very simple if you've examined

 your data flow in the data logger window (fig.3).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
-You should type a value from the fig.3, which is underlined by red.
-The field #3 is empty, because our data packet doesn't contain characters,
+You should type a value from figure 3, which is underlined by red.
+Field #3 is empty because our data packet doesn't contain characters,

 which should be ignored.

 Ok.
 We are going to the next page.
-This is a very important part
+It is a very important part

 of the parser configuration.
 The parser uses this information to extract